whiteagnus/ACBre/ACBre/ACBre_Readme.txt

 -(bug) ARAC02.baf: fixed activation of info point above stairs with force field (wrong trigger name) -(bug) all areas in Anstinus' Tower: text of info points corrected -(bug) Forres is no longer invincible if attacked.
+-(bug) Stutter bug for rune hammer +4 removed
+-(bug, BG:EE) if the PC choses a two-handed sword for reward after Revianel's rescue it will now be a "sw2h11" (two-handed sword +2) and no longer the unique weapon "flame of the north".
 -(bug BGII(:EE)) defined %IMOEN_DV% and %IMOEN_BANTER% so it installs correctly for BGII (although it's only for the BG1 part)
 -(bug BGII(:EE)) fixed doubled Breagar in ID (BGII:EE) [moved "acbresmi.baf" into folder ACBre/baf so it gets installed for BGII, too (needed for cutscene Breagar "ACBRESMI.cre")]
 -(bug BGII(:EE)) fixed stutter bug in BGII/BGII:EE after cutscene in ID (changed OUTER_SPRINT ~BGT_VAR~ to ~False()~ for ~tob bg2ee~
+-(bug ToB) while enforcing his silver arm in ToB, no random texts will be displayed.
+-(bug ToB) Breagar's greeting line does no longer have the BG1 sound attached.
--(bug, EET) all interjections should work now [eet-specific BG1-dlgs should be considered (in BG1-files, only):
+-(bug ToB, BGII:EE+EET) Quest in Anstinu's Tower fixed -(bug BG:EE, BGII:EE, EET) kit now works (updated fl#add_kit_ee.tpa) -(bug, EET) all interjections should work now [eet-specific BG1-dlgs should be considered (in BG1-files, only):
 --changed %tutu_var%EDWIN -> %tutu_var%EDWIN%eet_var%
 --changed %tutu_scriptbg%NEB -> %tutu_scriptbg%NEB%eet_var%